connervieira/Assassin/README.md

 ### Drone Detection

 Assassin can interface with 2.4GHz, 5GHz, and 5.8GHz antennas in order to detect, record, and alert to nearby consumer and commercial drones.
+While not it's primary purpose, this feature is also capable of detecting speed cameras from several common manufacturers.

 ### Status Lighting